 Yes, there is malaria in the Peruvian Amazon!
 In fact, the Amazon basin has close to 44% of malaria cases in all of the Americas.
 Peru has one of the highest rates of malaria in South America, so it is important to be aware of the risks and take preventative measures.

-We were very proactive about spraying our clothing with mosquito repellent before arriving (it lasts through approx. 6 washes), and then wearing long pants, and using a Picaridin spray before each outing.
+We were very proactive about spraying our clothing with mosquito repellent before arriving (it lasts through approx. 6 washes), then wearing long pants and using a Picaridin spray before each outing.
 None of us got many mosquito bites at all.

 Puerto Maldonado versus Iquitos?

 There are two jumping-off points in Peru to visit the Amazon rainforest.
 One is Puerto Maldonado, which can be reached by plane from Lima.
 Puerto Maldonado can also be reached by bus- it is a cheaper and easier city to reach.
 Puerto Maldonado has under 100,000 people, so feels more like a town.

 The second is Iquitos, which can also be reached by plane, or by a multi-night boat trip from Brazil, but cannot be accessed by road.
 Don’t be fooled by how hard Iquitos is to get to, this is a city of half a million people.

 If you are looking to see pink dolphins or experience a multi-day Amazon cruise, you’ll need to head to Iquitos.

 To see parrots at clay licks, and for more affordable lodge-based options, head to Puerto Maldonado.

 Is It Safe to Travel in Peru with Kids?